Gerringong

 Gerringong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Gerringong, as evaluated at the latest Census held on 28 August 2016, comprised 79.3% houses and 20.6% other dwellings including semi-detached housing, apartments, and 'other' dwellings.
-This was compared to Non-Metro NSW which had 79.0% houses and 21.0% other dwellings.
-Home ownership in Gerringong stood at 46.3%, with the rest of dwellings either mortgaged (33.2%) or rented (20.6%).
-The median monthly mortgage repayment was $2,167, aligning with Non-Metro NSW's average.
-The median weekly rent figure in Gerringong was $500, compared to Non-Metro NSW's $430.
-Nationally, Gerringong's mortgage repayments were higher at $2,167 than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Gerringong, as per the latest Census, consisted of 79.3% houses and 20.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Gerringong was at 46.3%, with the remaining dwellings either mortgaged (33.2%) or rented (20.6%).
+The median monthly mortgage repayment in Gerringong was $2,167, higher than Non-Metro NSW's average of $1,733.
+The median weekly rent figure in Gerringong was recorded at $500, compared to Non-Metro NSW's $330.
+Nationally, Gerringong's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing